 What Does Massive IoT Deployment Mean for You?

-IoT devices depend on 5G, which has a shorter range than 4G.
-This means that small cells (portable 5G towers) will have to be installed everywhere, emitting high-frequency EMF on a huge scale.
+The IoT network depends on 5G, which has a shorter range than 4G.
+This means that small cells (portable 5G towers) are being installed everywhere.
+Between the IoT devices, and the 5G infrastructure, we’re looking at a massive increase in high-frequency EMF emissions.

 This could leave us in a vulnerable state where high-frequency EMF is everywhere, and there isn’t much that we can do about it.